 To assess the student, the department implements a journal evaluation process.
 There is a Graduate Research Committee (GRC) composed of the Graduate Studies Chair and two other faculty.
 The GRC is chosen to be representative of the different fields in our department.
 Each student paper is assigned an anonymous referee in his or her field by the GRC.
 The revised paper is independently graded by the anonymous referee and a member of the GRC.
 These grades are passed along to the GRC which makes the final Pass/Fail decision.
 Rankings of the papers are also made by the GRC and the top paper(s) receive an award with a fellowship.

-To pass the second year paper requirement, the student must submit a single-authored paper of no more than 15 pages which meets each of the following criteria:
+To pass the second year paper requirement, the student must submit a single-authored paper which meets each of the following criteria:

 i) statement of a well defined, important question.